Cassper Nyovest launches his own luxury alcohol brand

-Johannesburg – South African HipHop rapper, Cassper Nyovest has announced the launch of his own luxury alcohol brand, called Billiato.
+Johannesburg – South African Hip-Hop rapper, Cassper Nyovest has announced the launch of his own luxury alcohol brand, called Billiato.

 The musician took to social media to let people know that the brand will be officially launched in November 2021.